michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 The public artifacts of my work are strong, but _the specific context in which those artifacts were created makes them something else_ -- a testament to my resilience, _I hope_.

 We can talk about contributions at my job all day.
 Those accomplishments are certainly valuable.
 But they're ineluctably _abstract_.
 Open-source projects -- particularly projects which large companies _actually use and depend upon_, in some cases _at an enterprise scale_ -- offer deeper insights.
 They're artifacts which can be dwelled upon in ways which extemporaneous conversation doesn't make easy (or possible).
 Would you rather _hear about_ a system I implemented or _see one_?
-Would you rather hear about a singular project or evaluate a _whole ecosystem_ I'm gradually building _in my free time_ and reach _your own_ conclusions?
+Would you rather hear about a singular project or evaluate a _whole ecosystem_ I'm gradually building _in my free time_ and reach _your own_ conclusions? _Do you truly want what you say you want?_

 What my CV doesn't say: **the greatest achievements of my career occurred during the most difficult period of my life.**